 It is hard to imagine, as you are forced to wind your way through the processes many companies squeeze you through that they have paid any attention to what it is like to be a customer of their processes.
 When you see companies that have put some effort into customer focus it is startling how refreshing it is (which is a sad statement for how poorly many companies are doing).

 If the decision makers in a company are not experiencing the company’s products and services as a customer would that is a big weakness.
-You need to correct that or put a great amount of energy into overcoming that problems.
+You need to correct that or put a great amount of energy into overcoming that problem.

 Another critical area of customer focus is to know how your customers use your products.
 It isn’t enough to know how you want your products to be used.
 Or to know the problems you intended people to use your products for.
 You need to know how people are actually using them.
 You need to know what they love, what they expect, what they hate, and what they wish for.
 This knowledge can help offset experiencing the products and services yourselves (in some cases getting that experience can be quite difficult – in which case you need to put extra effort into learning the actual experience of your customers).